michieltjampens/dcafs/docs/drawio/taskblocks.md

     - `repeats` Defaults to -1 (infinite).
 Defines how many times the interval is executed, and thus the next block is triggered.
       A value of 0 reduces it to a `delayblock`.
-    - (Untested) `retrigger`: Defines how the block responds to a trigger while already active., Options are:
+  - `retrigger`: Defines how the block responds to a trigger while already active., Options are:
         - `stop`/`cancel`– stops the current interval cycle;
         - `continue`– ignores the new trigger (default);
         - `restart`– restarts the current interval and resets `repeats`.